How to Fix: Chromecontinue Where You Left off Feature Not Working

 - Open Chrome.

-- Paste this in the location bar: chrome://version.
+- Paste this into the location bar: chrome://version.

 - Copy the link to your profile.